-The scheme does not fall within any Air Quality Management Areas (AQMA) (Air Quality Scotland) declared by the Highland Council.
-No Air Quality Monitoring Stations are located 10km of the works (Air Quality Scotland).
-Due to the semi-rural nature of the scheme, pollution levels are not expected to be high.
+The schemes do not fall within any Air Quality Management Areas (AQMA) (Air Quality Management Areas) declared by the Highland Council.
+No Air Quality Monitoring Stations are located within 10km of the works (Scottish Air Quality).
+Due to the semi-rural nature of both schemes, pollution levels are not expected to be high.

-No sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases are located within 1km proximity of the scheme.
+No sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scottish Pollution Release Inventory) for air pollutant releases are located within 10km of the works.